edvin/pillar/docs/concepts/snapshotting.md

 Snapshotting is what makes it practical to use aggregates for **small, focused read flows** as well as writes.

-- With a policy like `AlwaysSnapshotPolicy`, rehydration usually becomes “load latest snapshot + a short tail of events”.
+- With a policy like `CadenceSnapshotPolicy`, rehydration usually becomes “load latest snapshot + a short tail of events”.
 - This keeps command handlers fast even when a stream has many historical events.
 - For admin screens or one-off tools, it can be perfectly fine to read via aggregates instead of dedicated projections.